Back to overview

 "Sports law touches on many different aspects of the law"

-Katie’s specialism in sports litigation was honed during her training contract at Squire Patton Boggs, where she completed seats in both commercial litigation and sports litigation.
+Katie’s specialism in sports litigation was honed during her training contract at Squire Patton Boggs (UK) LLP, where she completed seats in both commercial litigation and sports litigation.
 The firm’s six-seat rotational training contract enabled her to experience various practice areas, before coming to the decision that it was the contentious areas of law that most appealed.
-But Katie is quick to clarify that sports law is by no means an isolated practice: “Sports law touches on many different aspects of the law, and skills that I learned in seats such as employment, and restructuring and insolvency still assist me.”
+But Katie is quick to clarify that sports law is by no means an isolated practice: “Sports law touches on many different aspects of the law, and skills that I learned in seats such as employment and restructuring and insolvency still assist me.”
 For Katie, this is proof that aspiring and junior lawyers should be as flexible and open-minded as possible, even if you end up specialising at a relatively early stage as she did.

 Litigation, arbitration and regulation

-As a sports lawyer, Katie gets involved in a broad range of cases: “In a general sense, I work on contentious regulatory and commercial matters, with a focus on the sports industry.
+As a sports lawyer, Katie gets involved in a broad range of cases: “In a general sense, I work on contentious, regulatory and commercial matters, with a focus on the sports industry.
 That gives you a wide experience of High Court litigation, as well as arbitration – both domestic and international, including the Court of Arbitration for Sport, which is in Switzerland.”

 Project manager role